WONDER: 2023 Word of the Year

 Continue reading “Pictures are worth a thousand words”

-Earth Day 2020….moving over to Being Benedictine!
+Earth Day 2020….more posts on Being Benedictine!

 I started this website, SoulFully You, in 2014 to share information about my passion for SoulCollage® and retreats that I planned to offer.
 SoulFully You is about living soulfully, practicing one’s spirituality through SoulCollage® and other contemplative and creative expressions.